Gooseberry Bushes: Deadly for Geese and Other Pets

 While I do not think Lucy's death was anything but horrifying and unnecessary, it has brought the toxicity of gooseberry plants to the forefront so that I, as a writer and animal lover, may spread invaluable news that I hope will prolong many lives and prevent thousands of grief-stricken hours from darkening the days of other animal lovers all over the world.

 Be on the Safe Side

 Shameful and humbling is the experience of missing a crucial detail, no matter how elusive, when it comes to losing a pet due to one's own perceived carelessness.
 No matter how hard we are on ourselves, we make mistakes.
 There are numerous variables, many of which we cannot control.
 Fences give way.
 Things get moved around by other people.
-We are told wrong information by so-called experts.
-We forget.
-Misplace.
-Mix up.
+We are told the wrong information by so-called experts.
+We forget, misplace, and mix up.
 We are often busy juggling several tasks at once.
-Still...when an accident happens, many of us feel directly responsible, yet all we can do is inform others and learn from our sorrowful mistakes so that we may carry on with hyper-carefulness.
+Still, when an accident happens, many of us feel directly responsible, yet all we can do is inform others and learn from our sorrowful mistakes so that we may carry on with hyper-carefulness.